fmahebert/jedi-gpu-notes/environment-setup.md

 # JEDI Development Environment Set-up on Ubuntu 22.04 with GCC Offload Support

+## Warnings
+- We have had issues, with `apt upgrade` upgrading the Nvidia 535 drivers into a broken state.
+While we have made an effort to mitigate this (see Install Nvidia Drivers step), we suggest upgrading the system packages as the initial step and then refraining from any further use of `apt upgrade`.

 ## 0. Provision an Azure VM
 Follow the Azure documentation with the following modifications:
 - When selecting a VM we chose `Standard NC6s v3`